Skarlso/blogsource/content/posts/2018-01-23-nginx-certbot-ansible.md

 And that's that.
 The interesting and required part here is the `pre-hook` and `post-hook`.
 Without those it wouldn't work because the ports that certbot is performing the challenge on would be taken already.
 This stops nginx, performs the challenge and generates the certs, and starts nginx again.
+Also note `--redirect`.
+This will force HTTPS on the sites and disables plain HTTP.

 If all went well our sites should contain information like this: